 The BBC Radio 3 recitals are free to attend (tickets available by applying via a ticket draw at BBC Shows and Tours) .
 These three recitals are recorded live by BBC Radio 3 and subsequently edited into four lunchtime concerts which are broadcast nationally on BBC Radio 3 a few weeks after the festival.

-The BBC Radio 3 Recitals for 2025 will be on a theme of ‘Landscapes’ and feature mezzo soprano Carolyn Dobbin with BBC Radio 3 New Generation Artists baritone James Atkinson and tenor Santiago Sanchez, with pianist Simon Lepper who curated the recital series.
+The BBC Radio 3 Recitals for 2025 were on a theme of ‘Landscapes’ and featured mezzo soprano Carolyn Dobbin with BBC Radio 3 New Generation Artists baritone James Atkinson and tenor Santiago Sanchez, with pianist Simon Lepper who curated the recital series.
 These recitals will be broadcast as the Lunchtime Concerts on BBC Radio 3 in Autumn 2025.

 Vocal Competition